 Requirements: Complete the need-based aid application process.
 See Apply for Aid.

-F-1 students are allowed to work on campus for up to 20 hours a week while school is in session, and up to 40 hours a week during break periods.
+Under U.S. Citizenship and Immigration Services (USCIS) regulations, F-1 students are permitted to work on campus for up to 20 hours a week while school is in session, and up to 40 hours a week during break periods.
 We do not guarantee summer campus employment, but F-1 students may also apply for these positions.